 A large government agency was using spreadsheets to evaluate thousands of cyber security tools and services in vendor catalogs.
 Every quarter, each catalog required extensive technical and pricing reviews as well as multiple approvals across multiple organizations.

-I started by exploring the main user stories, then began sketching rough flows in order to define key experiences that would best enable users to accomplish their objectives.
+I started by creating user personas and defining roles for the main users of the system, then wrote user stories that captured the required functionality.
+Next I sketched rough flows in order to define key experiences that would best enable users to accomplish their objectives.
 These sketches ultimately became formal user flows that provided the structure and navigation for the entire user interface.

-After mapping out the application structure and the discrete tasks that users would perform, I focused on headers, footers, content areas, and the relationships between page sections.
+After mapping out the application structure and the discrete tasks that users would perform, I focused on visual presentation, including headers, footers, content areas, and the relationships between page sections.
 My goal was to create engaging page layouts and well-thought-out user interactions.

 In accordance with Agile best practices for incorporating UX into rapid implementation cycles, I went directly from sketches to interactive, "just-in-time" HTML prototypes that facilitated frequent, well-informed feedback and enabled me to easily explore design options.